BriteSnow/node-source-fetcher/README.md

 Run `npm run sf`

-All files with first line starting with `//<origin` or `/*<origin` and a value `src` attribute will see their content replaced with the content of the origin src file, except the first `//<origin` which will be preserved.
+All files with first line starting with `// <origin` or `/* <origin` and a value `src` attribute will see their content replaced with the content of the origin src file, except the first `// <origin` which will be preserved.

 Supports glob expression `npm run sf 'src/**.ts'`

 Ignore `node_modules/**` and `.git/**`.

 ## Programmatic

+> Warning: API will change!

 ```js
 import {sfetch} from 'source-fetcher'